Subalgebras of simple AF-algebras: The classification theorem

 Let $\chi$ denote the characteristic function of $[1/2, \infty)$ defined on the real numbers.
 Note that if $(\mathcal{G}, \delta, \mathcal{P})$ is a $K_0$-triple for $A$ and $\varphi : A \rightarrow B$ is a linear, self-adjoint, $(\mathcal{G}, \delta)$-multiplicative map, then $1/2$ is not in the spectrum of $\varphi(p)$ for all $p \in \mathcal{P}$.
 Hence for $p \in \mathcal{P}$, we may define $\varphi_\#(p) := [\chi(\varphi(p))] \in K_0(B)$.
 In this way, every linear, self-adjoint, $(\mathcal{G}, \delta)$-multiplicative map $\varphi : A \rightarrow B$ defines a function $\varphi_\# : \mathcal{P} \rightarrow K_0(B)$.

-\begin{lemma} Suppose $A$ is a separable, unital, exact C*-algebra satisfying the UCT and $B$ is a simple, unital, $\mathcal{Q}$-stable C*-algebra with unique trace $\tau_B$ such that every quasitrace on $B$ is a trace and $K_1(B) = 0$.
+\begin{lemma} Suppose $A$ is a separable, unital, exact $C^*$-algebra satisfying the UCT and $B$ is a simple, unital, $\mathcal{Q}$-stable $C^*$-algebra with a unique trace $\tau_B$ such that every quasitrace on $B$ is a trace and $K_1(B) = 0$.

 If $\tau_A$ is a faithful, amenable trace on $A$ and $\sigma : K_0(A) \rightarrow K_0(B)$ is a group homomorphism such that $\hat{\tau}_B \sigma = \hat{\tau}_A$ and $\sigma([1_A]) = [1_B]$, then for any $K_0$-triple $(\mathcal{G}, \delta, \mathcal{P})$ for $A$, there is a unital, completely positive, nuclear, $(\mathcal{G}, \delta)$-multiplicative map $\varphi : A \rightarrow B$ such that $\varphi_\#(p) = \sigma([p])$ for all $p \in \mathcal{P}$ and $| \tau_B(\varphi(a)) - \tau_A(a) | < \delta$ for all $a \in \mathcal{G}$. \end{lemma}